MSci Developmental Biology

 This Unit builds on the compulsory pre-requisite Advanced Immunology Unit (BIOL31371).
 Having learnt last semester about how the immune system functions to sense and mount appropriate responses against different challenges so as to protect and maintain a healthy body, you will now look at ways in which this normal function of the immune system can go wrong, why this results in disease, and how knowledge of normal and disease mechanisms can be used to inform corrective intervention.
 The Unit will be organised as themed weeks, with each week dedicated to a different situation of disease arising from the actions of inappropriate immunity or immune dysfunction.

-Typical disease themes have previously included allergy, autoimmunity, primary immune deficiency, transplantation, cancer and inflammatory bowel disease.
+Diseases forming themes in the Unit last year were allergy, autoimmunity, primary immune deficiency, transplantation, cancer and inflammatory bowel disease.
 Themes are reviewed regularly to ensure they are reflective of current trends in the field.
-For each themed week, there will be three 50 minute lectures during which understanding of the underlying mechanism resulting in disease will be established, and related both to the basis of current clinical interventions and to examples of how knowledge of normal and perturbed immune function is informing current experimental approaches to inform improved therapeutic intervention in the future.
+For each themed week, there are three elements, during which understanding of the underlying mechanism resulting in disease will be established and related both to the basis of current clinical interventions and to examples of how knowledge of normal and perturbed immune function is informing current experimental approaches investigating improved methods of therapeutic intervention in the future.

 - Group/team working